ttakasawa/iOS-GoodCodeExerciseSample/README.md

 ## Network Layer

 #### UserNetwork
-This is model object responsible for querying, updating, and login of UserData object.
-It executes all networking stuff for UserData object.
+This model object is responsible for querying, updating, and login of UserData object.
+It executes all networking stuff for UserData object, and works as an interface of NetworkManager.
 ```
 protocol UserNetwork {